Edible plant · roots bulbs

 Care notes

-One of the fastest root crops for hydroponic media beds.
-812 cm of loose substrate.
-EC 1.5-2.5 mS/cm. pH 6.0-7.0.
-Temperature: 1022°C (cool-season; above 25°C, roots become woody and pungent).
-Moderate light (DLI 12-18 mol/m2/day).
+One of the fastest root crops for hydroponic media beds, needing 812 cm of loose substrate.
+EC 1.4-2.2 mS/cm. pH 6.0-7.0.
+Temperature: 1022°C (cool-season; above 25°C the roots turn woody and pungent).
+Moderate light (DLI 13-18 mol/m2/day).
 From seed to harvest: 30-45 days for baby types ('Hakurei', 'Tokyo Cross'), 45-65 days for standard types.
 Direct seed and thin to 58 cm.
-Baby turnips are harvested when roots are 46 cm and eaten raw (sliced, with butter and sea salt, or in salads); the sweetness and tenderness of a well-grown baby turnip is a revelation for people who only know the strong, fibrous turnips of traditional cooking.
+Baby turnips are harvested when roots are 46 cm and eaten raw, sliced with butter and sea salt or in salads; the sweetness and tenderness of a well-grown baby turnip surprises people who only know strong, fibrous cooking turnips.
 The greens are harvestable throughout growth.
-Flea beetles are the main pest.
-For aquaponics growers, turnips offer the fastest root-crop gratification in any media bed.
+Flea beetles are the main pest, and turnips offer the fastest root-crop gratification in any media bed.

 Further reading